 The resulting city accounts match the corrected inventory totals by construction.
 We apply one additional correction to the intensities to upscale (downscale) those sectors which are underrepresented (overrepresented) in the city vis-à-vis the country by applying the ratio of the city to the rest of the nation's output shares.
-This causes some redistribution from manufacturing to the services, which we deem reasonable given the service orientation of the city economy (AM, 2023b).
-Figure 3 compares the emissions factors for Madrid and the rest of Spain.
+This causes some redistribution from manufacturing to services, which we deem reasonable given the service orientation of the city economy (AM, 2023b).
+Figure 2 compares the emissions factors for the city of Madrid and the rest of Spain.
 We can see that the two economies present some differences in both the distribution and the magnitude of the emissions per unit of output.
 Regarding the later, the emissions intensity for the whole economy was in 2021 of 0.112 and 0.015 kg of CO2e per unit of output for the rest of the nation and the city, respectively, which shows that the differences in magnitude are well within the general difference between the two economies.
 On the other hand, we observe a rather low intensity of transportation (H49_H53) and public administration (O85), and within tiny proportions for other services.
-Finlay, we subtract the city vector from the national one to derive the rest of the nation's CO2e industry emission quantities.
+Finally, we subtract the city vector from the national one to derive the rest of the nation's CO2e industry emission quantities.
 At this point, computing the emission intensity-ratios is trivially done by dividing industry CO2e emissions by the corresponding gross output value (P1).
 Table 1 shows the totals broken down by direct emissions component, industries and the original inventory total.

-Figure 3: Emissions factors by industry (NACE rev.2) for the city and the rest of the nation, 2021.
-Source: Authors' calculations based on Eurostat's, FIGARO, and regional and city accounts data can be derived bottom-up from ES-HBS micro data.
+A full AEA, however, must include direct emissions produced by household activities.
+Eurostat divides them into three categories: heating and cooling activities (HH_HEAT), transport activities (HH_TRA), and other emissions-producing activities (HH_OTH).
+The first two can be derived bottom-up from ES-HBS micro data.
 We estimate emissions from heating and transport activities by combining total quantities of different energy products with the appropriate emissions factors provided by MITECO (2023).
 There is no information to derive cooling-related emissions, and we exclude electricity as it represents scope-2 emissions that are included in the corresponding energy producing industry.
 An additional issue is that total direct transport emissions by households are larger than all the transport emissions reported in the city inventory.
 Besides the unlikely possibility that households build fuel stocks, this is likely due to household members driving to work outside the city limits.
 Since the latter uses direct measurements from road transport, we decide to exclude 30% of households direct transport emissions in order to subtract households' road transport emissions from those made by firms and recorded in the inventory (SNAP 07).
 This, again, produces some redistribution before applying Equation 1.
-However, since the residence principle rules the construction of the accounts, this missing 30% from households direct emissions is kept for the purpose of reporting direct transport emissions by households.
-Lastly, we reallocate 30% of total solvents and other products emissions (SNAP 06) in the city's inventory to other direct emissions by households.
+However, since the residence principle rules the construction of the accounts, this missing 30% from households direct emissions is kept for the purpose of reporting direct transport emissions by households; we found no reasonable criterion to subtract the emissions from non-residents.
+Lastly, we reallocate 30% of total solvents and other products emissions (SNAP 06) from the city's inventory to other direct emissions by households.
+Table 1 shows the CO2e total derived by household activities (heating/cooling, transport, other) and by economic activity across industries; we include the original AEI total reported by the City Council for reference.